whitneyburton/portfolios/students/1806-front/mark-pearyer/template.md

 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)

 ### (description)
+- Every developer has more ideas than time.
+As David Allen likes to say “the human brain is for creating ideas, not remembering them.”
+In this project, we’ll be building a simple application for recording and archiving our ideas (good and bad alike).

+ -Throughout the project, one of our focuses will be on providing a fluid and responsive client-side interface.
+To this end, we’ll rely on JavaScript and jQuery to implement snappy filtering in the browser, and localStorage to persist our wonderful ideas between sessions.
 ### (evaluation comments)
 - a few details in the UI could use some polish to really tighten it up
 - JS has quite a bit of duplication, in a great spot to refactor and reduce duplication